guillermoC9/bits-and-nibbles/avalanche/README.md

 The problem I solve with this algorithm is that these days the amount of requirements for passwords have increased hugely, and also you need two passwords everywhere.
 Yeah, the so called 'Multi Factor Authentication' is nothing else than 2 or more passwords, being one of them an OTP number, being OTP the anagram of 'One Time Password'.
 Oh yeah, that number is a second password to protect the first password (in case it has been compromised).

-On top of that, you are required that your first password is *safe*, which for most people define as: sort of 8-12 chars long (12 better than 8) and at least 4 of this chars are 1 lower case, 1 upper case, 1 number and 1 symbol.
+On top of that, you are required that your first password is *safe*, which for most people define as: sort of 8-12 chars long (12 better than 8) and at least 4 of these chars are 1 lower case, 1 upper case, 1 number and 1 symbol.

-Then, we have to add this other rule that say: 'you should not be using a password like ```Pa55w0rd!``` because it is too common', so even if it fits the requirements: 9 chars, of which 4 fit the asked types, you need to find something *better*, better being something like ```$;aR{[eX3```, which I don't see better -as computationally speaking- its actually easier to find than ```Pa55w0rd!``` using brute force.
+Then, we have to add this other rule that say: *you should not be using a password like ```Pa55w0rd!``` because it is too common*, so even if it fits the requirements: 9 chars, of which 4 fit the asked types, you need to find something *better*, better being something like ```$;aR{[eX3```, which I don't see better -as computationally speaking- its actually easier to find than ```Pa55w0rd!``` using brute force.
 Yeah, the symbols have lower char values than letters and numbers so they will be tested before and found faster.

 Now, the reason why ```$;aR{[eX3``` is considered better than ```Pa55w0rd!``` probably is for protecting your password against a dictionary attack, where a dictionary composed of known words and variations with the char type requirements is offuscated with the same technique than the attacked system, and then compared to find matches.